Disney Entertainment Television: ABC Group

 In September 2002, then-Disney Chairman/CEO Michael Eisner outlined a proposed realignment of the ABC broadcast network's daytime parts with the similar unit in its cable channels: ABC Saturday mornings with Disney Channel units (Toon Disney & Playhouse Disney), ABC daytime with Soapnet and ABC prime time with ABC Family.
 In October 2003, ABC Family Worldwide was changed from a unit directly reporting to the Disney COO to a unit running within the ABC Cable Networks Group under Anne Sweeney.

 Disney–ABC Television Group

 Former logo as Disney–ABC Television Group from 2013 to 2019.

-On April 21, 2004, Disney announced a restructuring of its Disney Media Networks division with Sweeney being named president of Disney–ABC Television Group, and then-ESPN president George Bodenheimer becoming co-CEO of the division with Sweeney, as well as president of ABC Sports.
+In 2004, Disney announced a restructuring of its Disney Media Networks division with Sweeney being named president of Disney–ABC Television Group, and then-ESPN president George Bodenheimer becoming co-CEO of the division with Sweeney, as well as president of ABC Sports.
 This move added ABC TV Network within Disney–ABC.
 ABC1 channel initially launched in the United Kingdom on as the first use of the ABC brand outside the US.
 While ABC News Now was launched that year in the US on digital subchannel of 70 ABC owned & operated and affiliates.